Home > Resources > How to move photos to iCloud

 • If the selected photo is taken by an Apple mobile phone, the software may prompt you to choose whether you want to automatically convert the photo to a more suitable JPEG format during the transfer process.

-Things you can do after saving photos from iPhone to iCloud
+Things you can do after syncing photos from iPhone to iCloud

 View photos on other devices

-With your moved photos stored in iCloud, you can access them from any device with an internet connection.
+With your iPhone photos moved to iCloud, you can access them from any device with an internet connection.
 Whether you're using another iPhone, an iPad, a Mac, or even a Windows computer, you can log in to iCloud and view or manage your photos easily.

 Download iCloud photos

-The method of getting photos from iCloud to iPhone is similar to moving photos from iPhone to iCloud.
-If you have iCloud Photos enabled on your iPhone and it is set to automatically sync and upload photos to iCloud, the process of downloading photos from iCloud to your iPhone can happen automatically as well.
+The method of downloading photos from iCloud to iPhone is similar to uploading photos from iPhone to iCloud.
+If you have iCloud Photos enabled on your iPhone and it is set to automatically sync and upload photos to iCloud, you can go to Settings app > [your name].
+Tap iCloud, then tap Photos.
+Select Download and Keep Originals.

-Learn more: How to transfer photos from PC to iPhone
+See Also: How to transfer music to iPhone without iTunes

 Share iCloud photos